 Solaris Shade and Harvest Module

 The Solaris module on Aida Controller automates daylight harvesting (sensor-driven dim) and glare control (sun-aware shade positioning) using facility zones.
-It complements time-based Circadian lighting and fixed schedules — Solaris runs continuously and reacts to ALS sensor readings and solar geometry.
+It complements time-based Circadian lighting and fixed schedules — Solaris runs continuously and reacts to ambient light sensors and solar geometry.

 Overview